N.B. This article was originally published 16 June 2016 with North Rampart and Burgundy Streets. This article was edited for clarity 7 November 2020.

 Perhaps the “Voodoo Queen,” Marie Laveau, is this burial ground’s most famous resident.
 Believed to have been buried in the tomb of the Glapion family, her grave remains a focal point for paranormal activity, rituals, vandalism, and curious tourists.
 Tradition holds that Laveau may grant the wish of someone completing a ritual at the tomb.
 After drawing an X on the tomb, the person is supposed to turn three times, knock on the tomb, yell out their wish, and return if the wish is granted.
 The X is supposed to be circled and the recipient expected to leave an offering.
 Thanks to this, the tomb is covered with many X’s and has received other vandalism.

-Visitors to the cemetery have reported seeing a woman wearing a “tignon,” or a seven-knotted handkerchief, near this tomb and around the cemetery, who has been identified as Madame Laveau.
+Visitors to the cemetery have reported seeing a woman wearing a “tignon,” or a seven-knotted handkerchief, near this tomb, who has been identified as Madame Laveau.
 Tour guide Katherine Smith reports that a guest on one of her tours placed her hand on Laveau’s grave to pray.
 As she did, she heard a woman’s voice speaking to her.
 Believing it to be the voice of Laveau, she left an offering and took some photographs.
 The photographs taken at the tomb were blacked out, despite all the other photographs on that roll of film being fine.

 Legends dating to the 1930s speak of cab-drivers avoiding the cemetery for fear of picking up a disappearing hitchhiker who appeared outside the cemetery.
 It seems that St. Louis No. 1 is home to many restless spirits who are seen walking through the labyrinth of above-ground crypts.
 One spirit of a man is even said to stop visitors and inquire as to the location of his grave.